Elnazkarami/elnazkarami/README.md

 ## Hi there 👋
 # elnazkarami

 Welcome to my GitHub repository!
-This is a personal hub where I share my projects, experiments, and interests in [your field(s) — e.g., neuroscience, data science, bio-inspired design, etc.].
+This is a personal hub where I share my projects, experiments, and interests in  neuroscience, data science, bio-inspired design, etc.

 ---